DataAR/Data-Analysis-in-R/README.md

 3. File *flights.json*.
 Used in Exercise 3.3.
 4. File *flights.xlsx*.
 Used in Exercise 3.3.
 5. File *flights.csv*.
 Used in Section 3.3.3 Practical examples
+6. File *RottenTomatoes.htm*.
+Used in Exercise 3.7.
+7. File *GoodReads.mhtml*.
+Used in Exercise 3.8.
+8. File *NBA 19_20.mhtml*.
+Used in ???.